flekschas/regl-scatterplot/paper.md

 @gotreescape; @jscatter; @visinity; @zeno].
-The focus on scalable rendering and interactions in combinations with a wide variety of design customizations in `regl-scatterplot` enables visualization researchers and practitioners to build, study, end test new visualization tools and applications for scalable exploration of the ever-increasing number of large-scale datasets.
+The focus on scalable rendering and interactions in combinations with a wide variety of design customizations in `regl-scatterplot` enables visualization researchers and practitioners to build, study, and test new visualization tools and applications for scalable exploration of the ever-increasing number of large-scale datasets.

 # Related & Future Work